SamerW/Verifiable-Credential-Universal-Verifier/README.md

 # Simple Universal Verifier (SUV)
-Crossword Cybersecurity Plc designed the SUV as part of the eSSIF-lab project and have published the design and APIs, and are making the source code open source.
+Zayed university as part of Sindibad project and Crossword Cybersecurity Plc designed the SUV as part of the eSSIF-lab project have published the design and APIs, and are making the source code open source.
 The SUV is designed to plug into an OpenId Connect (OIDC) Relying Party (RP), and to receive the new Verifiable Presentation (VP) claim format that is being defined by the OIDC Connect group.
 The SUV is given the VP, in any format,